ausome-maps/TherapEase/api/geocoding/README.md

 ## How to Run

 This will run the `Nominatim` service using Docker.
-For a full list of parameters and other documentation refer to the following [link](https://github.com/mediagis/nominatim-docker/tree/master/4.2)
+For a full list of parameters and other documentation refer to the following [link].(https://github.com/mediagis/nominatim-docker/tree/master/4.2)

+_Initial start will may take a while since the data is being downloaded and stored into the database._

 ```bash
   docker run -it \